diogomdo/Lay-z_no/README.md

 ---
 ##### Instructions:

+In some situations is necessary to add a system variable when at runtime prompt will ask you to press Enter.
+To solve just add *TERM* with value *msys*, for Windows.
+(Must restart prompt).
 To execute the batch file must be on top project diretory.

 The script is prepared for the follow project structure